 PILLAR I: WHERE GREAT MINDS MEET

-The expanded Alumni House will serve as a western gateway to campus and provide new space for events, programming and staff.
+The expanded Alumni House will be a welcoming gateway to campus and provide new space for events, alumni programming and staff.
 Key features include:

 - A new entrance with a dedicated reception area

-- A ballroom that will accommodate more than 400 people for a seated dinner and more than 800 for a stand up reception
+- A ballroom that will accommodate more than 400 people for a seated dinner and more than 800 for a standing reception or conference-style seating

 Alumni House Operations Endowment | $4.5 million

-A beautiful and historic building requires responsible care and maintenance.
+A beautiful and historic building requires responsible care.
 A $4.5 million endowment will provide an annual revenue source for operations and routine maintenance.
 It will ensure that the Alumni House remains a quality facility in perpetuity.